theiterators/kebs/README.md

 * Extend your traits/classes/objects, if inside of one an implicit enum (or value-enum) conversion for `kebs` library's needs should occur, with one of the following traits:
     * For Scala 2 and Scala 3 enums from `enumeratum` library: `pl.iterators.kebs.enumeratum.KebsEnumeratum`
     * For Scala 2 and Scala 3 value-enums from `enumeratum` library: `pl.iterators.kebs.enumeratum.KebsValueEnumeratum`
-    * For Scala 3 native value-enums: `pl.iterators.kebs.slick.enums.KebsValueEnum`
+    * For Scala 3 native value-enums: `pl.iterators.kebs.enums.KebsValueEnum`
     * For Scala 2 `scala.Enumeration` enums or Scala 3 native enums: `pl.iterators.kebs.enums.KebsEnum`